KRMisha/Autograder/README.md

 │       │   ├── program_output.txt
 │       │   └── valgrind_stderr.txt         # The stderr output for valgrind
 │       └── ...
-├── master_files                            # The master files which are copied into each submission │   └── <files>
+├── master_files                            # The master files copied into each submission │   └── <files>
 ├── moss_report
 │   ├── concatenated_files